A Comprehensive Survey of Action Quality Assessment: Method and Benchmark: Introduction

-To address the pressing need, this survey comprehensively reviews advancements in AQA by analyzing over 150 AQA-related papers to develop a hierarchical taxonomy, construct a unified benchmark, and provide an in-depth analysis of current trends, challenges, and future directions.
-First, we argue that the type of input data, rather than the application domain, is the primary determinant of AQA model design.
-Based on this premise, we propose a hierarchical taxonomy.
-Specifically, we categorize approaches into video-based, skeleton-based, and multi-modal methods, further distinguishing them by modality-specific attributes.
-Second, we establish a unified AQA benchmark, the largest to our knowledge, integrating six widely used datasets and seven evaluation metrics.
-By standardizing experimental settings, we facilitate consistent comparisons across diverse methods, evaluating both accuracy and the often-overlooked computation overhead.
-Finally, we review emerging task-specific AQA applications and identify under-explored challenges.
-By incorporating cross-directional knowledge, we offer actionable insights to guide future advancements.
-Our contributions are: \begin{itemize} \item We conduct an in-depth analysis of the development of AQA by using a novel hierarchical taxonomy that categorizes methods based on input modalities and their distinct characteristics.
-This enables a clearer understanding of the progression and interconnections within AQA approaches. \item We establish the largest, open-sourced, unified framework for benchmarking AQA methods by systematically analyzing widely used datasets and experimental protocols.
-This framework facilitates consistent evaluation and comparison across approaches by assessing accuracy and computational efficiency. \item We highlight three task-specific applications of AQA that address critical real-world challenges, extending beyond traditional AQA settings.
-Additionally, we identify under-explored challenges, offering actionable insights into potential research directions to advance the field in practical scenarios. \end{itemize}
+To bridge this gap, we present a systematic review of recent advances in AQA. \textbf{First}, we argue that the type of input data, rather than the application domain, is the primary determinant of AQA model design.
+Based on this premise, we propose a modality-driven hierarchical taxonomy.
+Specifically, we categorize approaches into video-based, skeleton-based, and multi-modal methods, further distinguishing them by modality-specific attributes. \textbf{Second}, we establish a unified AQA benchmark, to the best of our knowledge, integrating six widely used datasets and seven evaluation metrics.
+By standardizing experimental settings, we facilitate consistent comparisons across diverse methods, evaluating both accuracy and the often-overlooked computation overhead. \textbf{Third}, beyond summarizing existing work, we analyze emerging trends and outline both near-term and longer-term directions for AQA.
+Near-term directions focus on improving reliability and interpretability, while longer-term opportunities arise from emerging paradigms such as generative models and embodied AI.